Valleys Rugby determined to form fifth Welsh region

 Valleys Rugby (VR) remain determined to form a fifth region following a recent meeting with the Welsh Rugby Union.

-has been issued that said both organisations would work to explore ways of bringing in new funds and improving facilities.
+A joint statement has been issued that said both organisations would work to explore ways of bringing in new funds and improving facilities.

 But even though there was no mention of any future creation of a fifth region, VR board member Adrian Hadley says that remains the ultimate goal.

 "They [WRU] were very supportive of what we are trying to do," said Hadley.

 "And [they] have sent us away to explore certain avenues to try and move the whole project forward.

 "We are looking for a fifth region within the valleys area but we understand the constraints the union are under at the moment with the participation agreement with the four other regions.